 Show why we need to erase the problem of acid rain—and how to do it (use less electricity and other energy; carpool, walk, or bike).
 For instance, you could include factory smokestacks or cars and trucks with exhaust fumes, eroding stone and paint, along with light switches that are off and people biking to work.

 Use the erasers to remove some color and add highlights: clouds in the sky, lines to form bricks, beams of sunshine on windows.
-You can also fill in an erased area with another color or medium.
-Where can you post your reminder about acid rain so others will take heed?
-Get your whole school involved!
+Fill in an erased area with another color or medium.
+Hang the poster about acid rain so others will take heed and get the whole school involved!